programs-pathologist-assistant-990x358

 Degree & Certificate Programs for Pathologists’ Assistants

 Forensic pathologists’ assistant (PA) programs are increasingly offered at a master’s level.
-For illustration, Wayne State University transitioned its popular bachelor of science (BS) pathologist assistant program to a master of science (MS) degree in the fall of 2016.
+For illustration, Wayne State University transitioned its popular bachelor of science (BS) pathologist assistant program to a master of science (MS) degree in fall 2016.

 To give aspiring students a flavor of what to expect, here are five PA programs accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 To learn more about the benefits of PA program accreditation, please reference the final section.